simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

     tickets.puppetlabs.com/browse/SERVER-1082.

-* It may make sense to allow users to opt into these changes via a new `libkv` class parameter.
+* It may make sense to allow users to opt into these changes via a new `simpkv` class parameter.

   * Class code would contain both ways of managing File content.
-  * User could fall back to non-libkv mechanisms if any unexpected problems were encountered.
+  * User could fall back to non-simpkv mechanisms if any unexpected problems were encountered.

-* It may be worthwhile to have a `simp_options::libkv` parameter to enable use of libkv wherever it is used in SIMP modules.
+* It may be worthwhile to have a `simp_options::simpkv` parameter to enable use of simpkv wherever it is used in SIMP modules.
 * May want to provide a migration script that users can run to import existing secrets into the key/value store prior to enabling this option.